Lounics/DSSA-5102/README.md

 What are the definitions for the column names?
 Include all columns in your dataset.​

-    -jurisdiction_residence: Location of where the data was     sourced from (10 HHS Regions)
+- jurisdiction_residence: Location of where the data was sourced from (10 HHS Regions)
-    -group: Defines the groups present in the following subgroup columns (i.e. Race: only Race in subgroup1 or Race and Age: Race as subgroup1 and Age as subgroup2)
+- group: Defines the groups present in the following subgroup columns (i.e. Race: only Race in subgroup1 or Race and Age: Race as subgroup1 and Age as subgroup2)
 - subgroup1: One of the categorical subgroups (Sex, Race, or Age)
 - subgroup2: An additional categorical subgroup (not always applicable.
 - covid_deaths: Raw number of reported covid deaths
 - crude_covid_rate: Death rate per population (using 2021 population data
 - aa_covid_rate: Age-Adjusted covid death rate using 2000 standard population.
 - crude_covid_rate_ann: Annual covid death rate
 - aa_covid_rate_ann: Age-adjusted annual covid death rate
 - date: Date for which data was collected (month and year, always pegged as the first day of that month.
 I.e. January data Is shown with a date of 1-1-20).

 If there are set variable options in your dataset, what are their definitions? ​